Right Supplier for Your Business

 - Site Visits: If possible, conduct site visits to the supplier’s facilities to assess their operations and capabilities.

-- Audits: Conduct audits to verify the supplier’s compliance with quality standards, environmental regulations, and ethical practices.
+- Audits: Conduct audits to verify the supplier’s compliance with quality standards, environmental regulations ESG, and ethical practices.

 Negotiate and Finalize the Agreement